tabet-f/CellularAutomata-CA/README.md

 #Credit and License
 Fadi Tabet created this code so if you think this is neat and you need to reuse it you must credit the code author.
-This project is licensed under the MIT License - see the <a href="https://github.com/tabet-f/CellularAutomata-CA/blob/master/LICENSE.md">LICENSE.md</a> file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/tabet-f/CellularAutomata-CA/blob/master/LICENSE.md">LICENSE.md</a> file more details.

 #Usage
 Any enhancement for the project is welcome.